Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Datasets and Evaluation Protocols

 \subsection{Validation Protocol and Confidence Intervals}

-Hyperparameters are tuned on a \emph{machine/rig-level} validation split to prevent leakage.
+Hyperparameters are tuned on a machine/rig-level validation split to prevent leakage.
 Each configuration is repeated with multiple seeds; unless noted, all methods share the same windowing, calibration, and evaluation code.
-We report mean~$\pm$~95\% confidence intervals over runs/seeds; PR--AUC and MTTD intervals are bootstrapped at the run level.
-For AUC comparisons, $p$-values come from DeLong’s test with BH--FDR correction; for timing comparisons, we complement summary statistics with KM curves and Cox hazard ratios.
+We report mean $\pm$ 95\% confidence intervals over runs/seeds.
+PR--AUC and MTTD intervals are bootstrapped at the run level.
+For AUC comparisons, $p$-values come from a correlated-ROC significance test with FDR correction; for timing, we complement summary statistics with KM curves and Cox hazard ratios.